AndreBaltazar8/ablac/docs/programmable-builds.md

 `compilerExportFunction(handle, name)` provides the first stable foreign ABI rung.
 It exports a C-identifier symbol for a resolved top-level function while keeping internal Abla symbols and value layouts hidden.
-This initial bounded surface accepts up to 16 value `bool`/`i64` parameters, no runtime globals, and `void`, `bool`, or `i64` results.
-Adapters box those scalars into the internal call frame without exposing `%AblaValue`; C conformance calls a two-parameter Abla function directly.
+This initial bounded surface accepts up to 16 value `bool`/`i64` or borrowed `string` parameters, no runtime globals, and `void`, `bool`, or `i64` results.
+Adapters box scalars without exposing `%AblaValue`.
+A string lowers to a pointer/`u64` byte slice;
+the adapter accepts null only for an empty slice, copies the exact bytes into tracked Abla-owned storage, and adds its own terminator before calling user code.
+C conformance covers embedded NUL/non-UTF-8 bytes and the empty-null case.
 Every native artifact publishes a sibling `.abi.json` after successful linking through the staged-output transaction.
 Schema `abla.abi.v1` records the selected target, artifact container, foreign symbol, source declaration, parameter list, ABI